 Pepperidge Farm Original White Sandwich Bread

-In general, we aren’t huge fans of white bread at Eat This, Not That! because all the fiber-rich whole grains have been stripped, leaving just refined carbohydrates that your body processes as sugar.
-This white bread from Pepperidge Farm clocks in at 20 grams of carbs per slice, which means you’ll down 40 grams with just one sandwich.
-It topped our list as one of the worst breads on our list 19 Best & Worst Store-Bought Breads.
-Pick up a loaf of Ezekiel 4:9 Low Sodium Sprouted Whole Grain Bread for just 15 grams of carbs a slice and 3 grams of filling fiber.
+In general, we aren't huge fans of white bread at Eat This, Not That! because all the fiber-rich whole grains have been stripped, leaving just refined carbohydrates that your body processes as sugar.
+It topped our list as one of the worst breads on our list 18 Best & Worst Store-Bought Breads.

 Mission Garden Spinach and Herb Wrap Tortilla

 You may think you're being healthier with a wrap instead of bread for a sandwich.
 But most tortilla wraps have a huge surface area, meaning you'll down more carbs than expected per serving.
 Plus the only spinach in these wraps is in the form of less than 2% of "spinach powder" seasoning.
 In fact, the green in these wraps don't come from the spinach at all, but from the artificial colors.
 Gross!

 At 19 grams of carbs per serving, Act II Movie Theater Butter Popcorn is on the higher end of the spectrum when it comes to carbohydrates.
 Plus that's for just 4.5 cups popped—an easy amount to bypass when you're chowing down.
 Check out our ranking of 9 Healthiest Microwave Popcorn Brands (& The Bags to Skip) for some healthier alternatives.